Iffezheim Lock: History

 In 1840 the Grand Duchy of Baden and France concluded an agreement on Rhine regulation after Johann Gottfried Tulla.
 In 1902, the Alsatian engineer Koechlin made a push to use the water power of the Rhine.
 In 1928 the expansion of the Rhine began with the Grand Canal d'Alsace and the first four power stations (Kembs to Vogelgrün), four further barrages in the so-called loop solution (Marckolsheim to Strasbourg) followed in 1959.
-In 1969 a German-French treaty was concluded for the construction of the Gambsheim and Iffezheim barrages.
-The construction of the barrage Iffezheim started in 1974.
-In 1977 the power station, lock and weir were put into operation.
+In 1969 a German-French treaty was concluded for the construction of the Gambsheim and Iffezheim barrages, to be operated in a symmetric manner.
+Following the completion of Gambsheim, the construction of the Iffezheim barrage started in 1974, with the French side only building and operating a weir, while the German side has lock, power station and substation for connection to the German grid.
+It was put into operation in 1977.

 A contract to build the fish passes at Iffezheim and Gambsheim was signed in 1997.
 The fish pass in Iffezheim was put into operation in 2000, the one in Gambsheim in 2006.
 In 2009 the construction of the 5th turbine in Iffezheim started.
 At the end of 2011, the water law permit for the installation of a 5th turbine in the Rhine power plant Gambsheim was granted.
 This will increase the power plant capacity to 1420 m³/s.
 The additional turbine was pun into operation by 18 October 2013.